 With the state of the desk out of the way, let’s get to some news:

 The next sub-project for PowerHack is Project Toughbox 2017.
 This project began ahead of schedule last week when drive 3 (one of the 160 GB HDDs) failed.
 It has since been replaced with a 2 TB drive.
-Project ToughBox will bring much needed safety and stability upgrades to the system such as a better drive mounting solution the the replacement of the front panel wiring with a safer alternative.
+Project ToughBox will bring much needed safety and stability upgrades to the system such as a better drive mounting solution and the replacement of the front panel wiring with a safer alternative.

 The next version of the Computers and More Mod is slated to be released by the end of December 2016.
 Version 1.5.2 will bring some enhancements and fixes such as animated sprites.